 How well are you, your family and community prepared when an emergency occurs?
 According to FEMA Administrator Pete Gaynor, “It is important to have these conversations now and prepare ahead of time to be ready for the unexpected.”

 FEMA’s (Federal Emergency Management Agency) campaign for National Preparedness, promoted throughout the month of September, encourages disaster recovery and emergency planning.
-As an organization dedicated to a culture of safety, Veolia North America will be participating in this month-long push to emphasize the importance of national preparedness.
+As an organization dedicated to a culture of safety, Veolia North America espouses this month-long push to emphasize the importance of national preparedness.

 Continue to Get Ready for Hurricanes

-It’s still hurricane season.
-In the wake of Hurricane Dorian it is clear that preparation for the unexpected is not a task that can wait.
+Hurricane season is right around the corner.
+Americans still remember the impact of hurricanes such as Katrina, Sandy, Harvey, and Dorian.
+Preparation for the unexpected is not a task that can wait.
 With maximum winds reaching 185 mph, Dorian is the strongest storm on record to hit the Bahamas, leaving 50 dead and thousands in a state of emergency.
-And hurricane season is not over.
 According to Houston Meteorologist Jeff Lindner, “Preparedness is one of those things that you have to do when nothing is happening, and that’s the hardest thing, I think, to get across.”